Best American Civil War Books

 Topic: A Confederate soldier’s personal account.

-Summary: Watkins vividly describes his experiences as a foot soldier in the Confederate Army.
-His memoir captures the hardship, humor, and horror of war from a common soldier’s perspective.
-It’s one of the most engaging first-person accounts of the Civil War.
+Summary: Watkins gives a detailed account of his life as a foot soldier in the Confederate Army.
+It relates the miseries, jokes, and terrors of the war from a private’s perspective and is one of the most interesting first-person Civil War accounts.

 17. The Fall of the House of Dixie – Bruce Levine